bkw777/REX_ATF/HDL/Compile_HDL.md

 Press the play button to generate `output_files/rexbrd.pof`

-This produces a `*.pof` which could be used to program a EPM7064S right from within Quartus.
+This produces a `*.pof` which could be used to program an EPM7064S from within Quartus,
+if we were actually using an EPM7064S.

 ## Convert POF for EPM7064S to JED for ATF1504AS
 [pof2jed.txt](pof2jed.txt)